MMAzeem3/SimpleAndroidWatchApp/README.md

-# Simple Android Watch App
+# Android Watch OS Template

-This project is a template for a simple android watch
+This project contains simple templates for a android watch apps
-It consists of two activity pages with buttons to navigate between them